-(1) The subject property is a large irregularly shaped property comprising the majority of Lot 4.
+- (1) The subject property is a large irregularly shaped property.
 The proposed Special Exception area is currently occupied by an existing Concrete Block Manufacturing Plant, including outdoor storage areas for both raw materials and finished products, which has been in operation since the 1960's and which is operated by the Applicant.
 The subject property is also improved with a number of warehouse buildings and vehicle parking areas.
-Some of the existing structures associated with the Concrete Block Plant will be demolished in order to accommodate the proposed Concrete Batching Plant.

-(2) The Concrete Batching Plant is proposed to be located in the center of the subject property west of the existing Concrete Block Plant and some of the components associated with the Concrete Block Plant (raw material stockpiles) will also be utilized in conjunction with the operation of the Concrete Batching Plant.

-(3) The areas of Lot 4 which are not part of the Special Exception area are in the I-1 (Light Industrial) Zone and are occupied by outdoor storage for finished concrete block and by warehouse buildings.
+Some of the existing structures associated with the Concrete Block Plant will be demolished in order to accommodate the proposed Concrete Batching Plant. - (2) The Concrete Batching Plant is proposed to be located in the center of the subject property west of the existing Concrete Block Plant on .55 acres of land and some of the components associated with the Concrete Block Plant (raw material stockpiles) will also be utilized in conjunction with the operation of the Concrete Batching Plant. - (3) The areas of Lot 4 which are not part of the Special Exception area are in the I-1 (Light Industrial) Zone and are occupied by outdoor storage for finished concrete block and by warehouse buildings.
+The CSX Railroad serves as the zoning line between the I-2 Zone (the subject property) and the I-1 Zone (to the west of the CSX Railroad).
 Access to Lot 4 is via two entrances on Upshur Street and by the end of 47th Street.
 Upshur Street in this area is predominately industrial in nature.